cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 A `sync` instruction (available in Mindustry Logic since version 7.0 build 146) is mapped to a `sync()` function.
 The function has one parameter - a variable to be synchronized across the network (namely, from the server to all clients).
-A [global variable](SYNTAX-1-VARIABLES.markdown#global-variables) must be passed as an argument to this function, otherwise a compile error occurs.
+A [global variable](SYNTAX-1-VARIABLES.markdown#global-variables) must be passed as an argument to this function, otherwise a compilation error occurs.
 The reason is that global variables are more restrained in optimizations and therefore their dataflow is less altered.
 If local variables were used, they might not contain the expected value, as some (or all) assignments to them can be eliminated by the Data Flow Optimization.

 This constraint makes sense semantically as well: a scope of a global variable is the entire program.
 When a variable is synced, its scope becomes even broader and is shared between multiple processors; using a local variable